Awadheshks/devsecops-lab/README.md

 ## Features

-- 🎮 Fully functional Tic Tac Toe game
+- Fully functional game
-- 📊 Score tracking for X, O, and draws
+- Score tracking for X, O, and draws
-- 📜 Game history with timestamps
+- Game history with timestamps & highlights winning combinations
-- 🏆 Highlights winning combinations
-- 🔄 Reset game and statistics
+- Reset game and statistics
-- 📱 Responsive design for all devices
+- Responsive design for all devices

 ## Technologies Used
 - React 18
 - TypeScript
 - Tailwind CSS